 1 to report on progress on the application of this resolution annually to the Council and to the next world telecommunication standardization assembly;

-2 to keep up to date the calendar of events relevant to ICTs, the environment and climate change, based on proposals by TSAG and in close collaboration with the other two Sectors;
+2 to keep up to date the calendar of events relevant to ICTs, the environment, climate change and circular economy, based on proposals by TSAG and in close collaboration with the other two Sectors;

 3 to launch pilot projects, aimed at bridging the standardization gap, on environmental sustainability issues, in particular in developing countries;

-4 to support the development of reports on ICTs, the environment and climate change, taking into consideration relevant studies, in particular the ongoing work of Study Group 5, including issues related to, inter alia, circular economy, green data centres, smart buildings, green ICT procurement, cloud computing, energy efficiency, smart transportation, smart logistics, smart grids, water management, adaptation to climate change and disaster preparedness, and how the ICT sector contributes to annual reductions in GHG emissions, and submit the reports as soon as possible to Study Group 5 for its consideration;
+4 to support the development of reports on ICTs, the environment, climate change and circular economy, taking into consideration relevant studies, in particular the ongoing work of Study Group 5, including issues related to, inter alia, circular economy, green data centres, smart buildings, green ICT procurement, cloud computing, energy efficiency, smart transportation, smart logistics, smart grids, water management, adaptation to climate change and disaster preparedness, and how the ICT sector contributes to annual reductions in GHG emissions, and submit the reports as soon as possible to Study Group 5 for its consideration;

-5 to organize forums, workshops and seminars for developing countries in order to raise awareness and identify their particular needs and challenges in regard to environment and climate-change issues;
+5 to organize forums, workshops and seminars for developing countries in order to raise awareness and identify their particular needs and challenges in regard to environment and climate-change issues and circular economy;

-6 to develop, promote and disseminate information and training programmes on ICTs, environment and circular economy;
+6 to develop, promote and disseminate information and training programmes on ICTs, environment, climate change and circular economy;

 7 to report on progress of the ITU/WMO/UNESCO IOC Joint Task Force to investigate the potential of using submarine telecommunication cables for ocean and climate monitoring and disaster warning;

-8 to promote the ITU-T Global Portal on ICTs, environment and climate change and its use as an electronic forum for the exchange and dissemination of ideas, experience and best practices on ICTs, the environment and climate change;
+8 to promote the ITU-T Global Portal on ICTs, environment, climate change and circular economy and its use as an electronic forum for the exchange and dissemination of ideas, experience and best practices on ICTs, the environment, climate change and circular economy;

-9 to report to TSAG on the progress regarding invites the Secretary-General below,
+9 to assist countries that are vulnerable to climate change impact with specific emphasis to developing countries;

+a. located along the coastal areas and those surrounded by oceans and seas as well as inland areas that are susceptible to wild fire and drought;

+b. whose economies rely on agricultural investments;

+c. with weak capacity or lack of infrastructure and technical systems of meteorological support for the mitigation of climate change effects,

 invites the Secretary-General

-to continue to cooperate and collaborate with other entities within the United Nations in formulating future international efforts to address protection of the environment and climate change, contributing to the achievement of the goals of the 2030 Agenda for Sustainable Development,
+to continue to cooperate and collaborate with other entities within the United Nations in formulating future international efforts to address protection of the environment and climate change and support vulnerable countries in projects towards efforts of mitigation, adaptation and resilience as well as climate change preparedness plans, contributing to the achievement of the goals of the 2030 Agenda for Sustainable Development,

 invites Member States, Sector Members and Associates

-1 to continue to contribute actively to Study Group 5 and other ITU-T study groups on ICTs, the environment and climate change;
+1 to continue to contribute actively to Study Group 5 and other ITU-T study groups on ICTs, the environment, climate change and circular economy;

-2 to continue or initiate public and private programmes that include ICTs, the environment and climate change, giving due consideration to relevant ITU-T Recommendations and relevant work;
+2 to continue or initiate public and private programmes that include ICTs, the environment, climate change and circular economy, giving due consideration to relevant ITU-T Recommendations and relevant work;

 3 to share best practices and raise awareness of the benefits associated with the use of green ICTs in accordance with relevant ITU Recommendations;